edave/Gazer-Cocoa/README.md

 How to Use
 =================================================

 GazerCocoa runs as a separate process in the background.
-You are responsible for starting and terminating GazerCocoa as necessary (see the wiki for examples of doing this).
+You are responsible for starting and terminating GazerCocoa as necessary (see the wiki/examples directory).
 Communication with GazerCocoa happens via the Cocoa's NSDistributedNotificationCenter (see [Notification Center](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/Notifications/Articles/NotificationCenters.html) ) using a combination of pre-defined keys and NSDictionaries

 For example, to tell GazerCocoa you want to calibrate, you would use:

 ```
-[[NSDistributedNotificationCenter defaultCenter] postNotificationName:kGazeTrackerCalibrationRequestStart
+[[NSDistributedNotificationCenter defaultCenter]
+postNotificationName: kGazeTrackerCalibrationRequestStart
               object:kGazeSenderID
             userInfo:nil
   deliverImmediately:YES];
 ```

 which will kick off the calibration interface for the user.